-Name of person to whom

-the 'disclosure' has been

-made

-Position / relationship

-with child

-With Child

-How did the 'disclosure'

-come about i.e. when and

-where?

-Who was present when

-willo was present when

-the disclosure was

-made?
+Name of person to whom the 'disclosure' has been made Position / relationship with child How did the 'disclosure' come about i.e. when and where?
+Who was present when the disclosure was made?
 Summary of information disc losed

-WHO is said to be involved WHAT is said to have happened / be happening?
-WHERE is this said to have happened / be happening?
-WHEN is this said to have happened / be happening i.e. duration, most recent occasion etc?
-WHO else may have witnessed what happened?
-HOW and where is the pupil now?
-Continuation sheet added YES / NO Note: - Differentiate clearly between fact, wherever possible If you have used quotes please e. opinion, interpretation and stick to the facts as you understand them
+WHO is said to be involved

+WHO is said to be involved

+WHAT is said to have

+happened

+/ be happening?

+WHERE is this said to

+have happened / be

+happening?

+WHEN is this said to have

+happened / be happening

+i.e. duration, most recent

+occasion etc?

+WHO else may have

+witnessed what

+happened?

+nappened :

+HOW and where is the

+pupil now?

+Continuation sheet added YES / NO

+Note:

+opinion, interpretation and stick to the facts as you understand them

+wherever possible.

+wherever possible.

-- In your nave used quotes please ensure that they are accurate.
+If you have used quotes please ensure that they are accurate.
 Make a note of any open questions asked or minimal prompts used.

-Any notes made 'at the time' should be attached to this pro-forma; these may be required as evidence if the matter goes to court.
+Any notes made 'at the time' should be attached to this pro-forma; these may be required as evidence if the matter goes to court. -